NCAS-CMS/cf-python/README.md

 The `cf` package can:

-* read field constructs from netCDF, PP and UM datasets,
+* read field constructs from netCDF, CDL, PP and UM datasets,

 * create new field constructs in memory,

 * inspect field constructs,

 * test whether two field constructs are the same,

 * modify field construct metadata and data,

 * create subspaces of field constructs,

 * write field constructs to netCDF datasets on disk,

-* incorporate, and create, metadata stored in external files,
+* incorporate, and create, metadata stored in external files (*new in version 3.0.0*),

 * read, write, and create data that have been compressed by convention (i.e. ragged or gathered arrays), whilst presenting a view of the data in its uncompressed form,

-* read, write, and create coordinates defined by geometry cells,
+* read, write, and create coordinates defined by geometry cells (**new in version 3.2.0**),

 * combine field constructs arithmetically,

 * manipulate field construct data by arithmetical and trigonometrical operations,

 * perform statistical collapses on field constructs,

-* perform histogram, percentile and binning operations on field constructs,
+* perform histogram, percentile and binning operations on field constructs (*new in version 3.0.3*),

 * regrid field constructs with (multi-)linear, nearest neighbour, first- and second-order conservative and higher order patch recovery methods,

 * apply convolution filters to field constructs,

 * calculate derivatives of field constructs,

 * create field constructs to create derived quantities (such as vorticity).

+All of the above use LAMA functionality, which allows multiple fields larger than the available memory to exist and be manipulated.

 Hierarchical groups
 -------------------

 Hierarchical groups provide a powerful mechanism to structure variables within datasets.
-A future release of cf will include support for netCDF4 files containing data organised in hierarchical groups, but this is not available in version 3.2.0 (even though it is allowed in CF-1.8).
+A future release of `cf` will include support for netCDF4 files containing data organised in hierarchical groups, but this is not available in version 3.2.0 (even though it is allowed in CF-1.8).

-> **This version of cf is for Python 3 only** and there are
+> **This version of `cf` is for Python 3 only** and there are
 > [incompatible differences between versions 2.x and
 > 3.x](https://ncas-cms.github.io/cf-python/2_to_3_changes.html) of
-> cf.
+> `cf`.
 >
 > Scripts written for version 2.x but running under version
 > 3.x should either work as expected, or provide informative
 > error messages on the new API usage.
 However, it is advised
 > that the outputs of older scripts be checked when running
-> with Python 3 versions of the cf library.
+> with Python 3 versions of the `cf` library.
 >
 > For version 2.x documentation, see the [older
 >  releases](https://ncas-cms.github.io/cf-python/releases.html) page.